 Upon reaching a cat’s small intestine, the young tapeworm latches its toothy little scolex to an intestinal wall and grows to adulthood.
 This process takes anywhere from 3-4 weeks.
 When it is mature, the tapeworm begins to slough off segments of its body, all filled with new and fresh eggs.
 These emerge in cat poop, waiting to burst and be eaten by larval fleas.
 At this point, the cycle begins again.

-Are tapeworms in cats contagious?
+Are tapeworms in cats contagious to humans?

 “Contagious” isn’t the most precise word; tapeworm zoonosis is more about parasite transmission, not necessarily communicable disease.
 The point is, yes, tapeworms in cats can become parasites in humans.
 People can become definitive hosts in the same way your cat got tapeworms in the first place.
 You have to ingest a mature flea that is carrying a tapeworm larva.